nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **A**: HiredFiredPro data are saved automatically as a JSON file `[JAR file location]/data/hiredfiredpro.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning">

-**Caution:**
-If your changes to the data file makes its format invalid, HiredFiredPro will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+**Caution:** If your changes to the data file makes its format invalid, HiredFiredPro will discard all data and start with an empty data file at the next run.
+Hence, it is recommended to take a backup of the file before editing it.
 Furthermore, certain edits can cause HiredFiredPro to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>
-<br><br>

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues